Directions for submission biociden

 Requirements authorisation holder

+How an application should be sent depends on the status of the active substance.
+If the active substance is approved under Regulation (EC) no 528/2012, you must submit the applications and notifications to ECHA and the national authorities by R4BP.
 If the active substance isn’t still approved under the Regulation than National rules apply.
 In this case you can have the products assessed under transitional law, so you can send the Ctgb application form as usual to Ctgb.
+For a more specific instruction see the specific application types for biocides.

 The language for communication or correspondence with Ctgb is English or Dutch.
 The decisions of the Ctgb however are written in Dutch.
 The working language for the preparation and assessment of registration reports is English.
 This to facilitate the exchange of evaluations between the EU Member States.
 The language in objection and appeal procedure however is Dutch.